The Founder - A sensible adventurer

 As things progressed, he installed many different machines in the business.
 Soon the entire attic floor was furnished as a miniature factory.
 Here there were both a knitting shop and a sewing room.
 The goods that the machines produced were sold in the shop.
 The hissing from the machines went on steadily, and that probably gave Stephansen some satisfaction.
 But one thing he knew in his heart: He would fall short of the manual power that operated the machines, if his dream of a larger knitwear factory were to become reality.
 Other forces of nature had to be used.

 A plan to buy a waterfall was always present with him.
 But Stephansen displaced it for financial reasons.
-He always hoped that the return on the business would increase to the point that he could make investments without much risk
+He always hoped that the return on the business would increase to the point that he could make investments without much risk.

 Willing bodies of water

 Stephansen knew that it could not be just any stream for the purpose he sought.
 But he also knew that the investment must not be too large.
 He needed the capital for the construction and start-up of the factory.
 With this in mind he set out in search of willing bodies of water.
-He did not rely solely on his own judgment when it came to the waterfall.
-That is why he asked his wife Geche to accompany him when he traveled on inspections of rivers and rapids.
+He didn't rely solely on his own judgment when it came to the waterfall.
+That is why he asked his wife Gerche to accompany him when he traveled on inspections of rivers and rapids.
 Mrs Stephansen, née Jahn, was from an old business family on both her mother's and father's side.
 She therefore had a distinct sense and flair for business.
 So Gerche's opinion was highly respected by the man Anton Stephan.
 They didn't travel far from Bergen to look for the waterfall.
 Stephansen wanted the factory to be located near the city.
 In the first instance, they did not find any place that was particularly suitable for factory operations.
 But it would turn out that they didn't see the forest for the trees.

 Falling for the waterfall